MaksimDzhangirov/backendBankExample/docs/part46-eng.md

 In the [previous lecture](part45-eng.md), we're learned how to generate Swagger documentation and serve it directly from our Golang backend web server.
-However, for now, we're serving the whole swagger folder with all the static files inside it.
+However, for now, we're serving the whole `swagger` folder with all the static files inside it.
 This is not a problem, but we will have to change the Dockerfile, copy all those static files into the final Docker image for deployment.
 It's a bit annoying for me because our backend image will end up containing too many frontend files while it just has 1 single binary file of the backend server.

+## Include all static frontend files into the binary backend server

-One of the most anticipated features of Go 1.16 is the support for embedding files and folders into the application binary at compile-time without using an external tool.
-This feature is also known as `go:embed`, and it gets its name from the compiler directive that makes this functionality
+> One of the most anticipated features of Go 1.16 is the support for embedding
+> files and folders into the application binary at compile-time without using
+> an external tool.
+This feature is also known as `go:embed`, and it gets its
+> name from the compiler directive that makes this functionality
-possible: `//go:embed`.
-So you can [use this directive](https://blog.carlmjohnson.net/post/2021/how-to-use-go-embed/) instead of method described in lecture.
+> possible: `//go:embed`.
+So you can [use this directive](https://blog.carlmjohnson.net/post/2021/how-to-use-go-embed/)
+> instead of method described in lecture.

 Now, what if I tell you we can include all static frontend files into the same binary backend server as well?
 Yes, we can do it using a special tool called `statik`. `statik` allows you to embed a directory of static files into your Go executable binary to be later served from an HTTP file server.
-In fact, this is a very good idea, especially when we just want to serve our frontend code, which was developed by a javascript framework like React or Vue, because it just makes deploying the frontend page much simpler.
+In fact, this is a very good idea, especially when we just want to serve our frontend code, which was developed by a Javascript framework like React or Vue, because it just makes deploying the frontend page much simpler.
 Everything will be included in just 1 single binary file, so we don't even have to change our Dockerfile.
 And besides, since all static files